mcode/rems-admin/SimpleSetupGuide.md

     > While this step is optional, we **highly recommend** that you do it so that DRLS will have the ability to dynamically load value sets from VSAC.

-Set `VSAC_API_KEY` in your terminal environment to the API key obtained from your [UMLS profile page](https://uts.nlm.nih.gov/uts/edit-profile) - for more info see [step 2 of quick setup section](#quick-setup).
+Set `VSAC_API_KEY` in your terminal environment to the API key obtained from your [UMLS profile page](https://uts.nlm.nih.gov/uts/edit-profile) - for more info on getting your VSAC key see [step 2 of quick setup section](#quick-setup).
+For setting up your environment, see the [Setting Environment Variables](#setting-environment-variables) section.

 Bash example:
     ```bash
     export VSAC_API_KEY=vsac_api_key
     ````